Katereshko/my-react-to-do-list/README.md

-# To do list front-end app with React JS
+# Todo list front-end app with React JS

 This is a simple Todo App built using React.
+My individual coding project.

 ## Installation